 We saw inflationary pressures increasing in 2021 as a result of the Covid-19 pandemic and increasing energy costs.
-Additional provision was made in the budgets for 2022/23 onwards, but it is increasingly clear that since the 2022/23 budget was approved by the Authority these inflationary pressures have significantly increased.
-This will result in further financial pressures on our already stretched budget which we will have to manage in setting the budget and MFTP for 2023/24.
-Despite these issues the Authority has a good track record of sound financial management and is well placed to address the challenges that it faces in the immediate future, and longer term.
+Additional provision was made in the budgets for 2022/23 onwards, but it became increasingly clear during 2022 that these inflationary pressures had significantly increased due to the residual impact of the Covid pandemic, the cost of living crisis and the conflict between Russia and Ukraine.
+All of this has resulted in further financial pressures on our already stretched budget and despite increased levels of funding we have had to make some difficult decisions in setting the budget for 2023/24 and the new MFTP.
+These included making further reductions to wholetime staffing numbers, with a net reduction of 16 posts saving around £800k, and reducing resources in our Prevention team to save an additional £500k.